Security Testing on Firefox OS

-- Part 1: Getting started with a desktop build of Firefox OS, and using Marionette to inspect and control Apps running on Firefox OS
+- Using Marionette to inspect and control Apps running on Firefox OS

 All of our testing will happen against b2g-desktop, a native Firefox OS built for your desktop computer.
 Start downloading your flavor of nightly build (Linux, Mac OS, Windows) before you read on.